Evaluating the impact of cultural models and biomarkers of fatherhood on childhood well-being among central African foragers and farmers

 - Universitié Marien Ngouabi

-Boyette, A., Lew-Levy, S., & Gettler, L. In press.
+Boyette, A., Lew-Levy, S., & Gettler, L. 2018.
 Dimensions of fatherhood in a Congo Basin Village: A multi-method analysis of intra-cultural variation in men’s parenting and its relevance for child health.

 Boyette, A., & Gettler, L. The Forest of Fatherhood.